Matt Akers, PhD

 The Doctor of Ministry degree is the most advanced professional degree any seminary can offer.
 Because Mid-America is committed to preparing persons for the most effective ministry possible, we believe significant ministry experience contributes to that end.
 The completion of the Doctor of Ministry degree, therefore, requires two years of pastoral ministry, church staff service, missionary service, or denominational service.
 Final evaluation of the completed practical experience is made by the doctoral programs committee.

 Applicants from international seminaries offering the Master of Divinity or its equivalent may be admitted to the Doctor of Ministry program on the same basis as students from national seminaries, provided they score a minimum of 600 on the paper-based TOEFL examination or 100 on the internet-based TOEFL.
-Refer to Admissions Procedures for International Students in this catalog.
+Refer to Admissions Procedures for International Students in the Catalog.

 The Procedure for Admission to the Doctor of Ministry Program